 The stainless steel Windhover (Photo 3) was designed by a local Sandringham artist, Lenton Parr, who was involved in locating and installing the sculpture in this highly visible location.
 The visual and physical connection between the sculpture and the Bay is important to maintain.
-Refer photo 3.

-Indigenous and European cultural heritage must be protected during masterplan implementation, and on sites where major ground breaking work are involved a due diligence Cultural Heritage Assessment will be required.
+Indigenous and European cultural heritage must be protected during master plan implementation, and on sites where major ground breaking work are involved a due diligence Cultural Heritage Assessment will be required.